scholarslab/scholarslab.github.io/_people/alexandra-sanchez.md

 position: None
 short_bio: 'Alex Sanchez is a 2018 LAMI Fellow.'
 slug: alexandra-sanchez
-status: not_current
+status: current
 twitter: None
 website: None
 people-category:
-- '2018'
+- student
+roles:
-- LAMI Fellow
+- LAMI Fellow, 2018
 ---
 Alex Sanchez is a rising senior at Berry College and a 2018 LAMI Fellow.
 She is an anthropology major with an interest in the anthropology of the body and expressive culture.
 As a part of the UVA Leadership Alliance Mellon Initiative- Digital Humanities, she is researching the phenomenon of cultural fetishism in the context of museums.